AlgoritmiaClub/missing-semester/workshops/software_engineering/introduction_to_version_control.md

 Three of Git's strongest features are integrity, locality, and recovery.

-- Integrity means that everything Git stores is protected by cryptographic checksums.
-Your data cannot be corrupted without Git detecting it.
+- Integrity means that everything Git stores is protected by cryptographic checksums, this includes commits, files, directories and even tags.
+Your data cannot be corrupted without Git detecting it, which have a significant security impact too (anyone can verify the authenticity of a repo).

-- Locality means every clone of a repo contains the full project history, enabling offline work and independent backups.
+- Locality means every clone of a repo contains the full project database, which includes every past version of the project, enabling offline work on any of this versions.
+As every developer and server is a full backup, the system has no single point of failure, which provides an astonishing reseliance against data loss.

 - Recovery is possible because Git never truly deletes data immediately.
-Even if you make mistakes, you can often recover lost commits using features like the reflog.
+Even after you execute a destructive action, you can often recover lost commits and files using features like the reflog.
 These guarantees give developers confidence that their work is safe and traceable.

 ### The Three States

 To understand Git, it's essential to know its three states:

-- The working directory, where you actively edit files.
+- The working directory.
+A direct view of the snapshot corresponding to the current commit, any changes performed here only impact your local files and not the repo, meaning they are not source controlled yet.
+Which is why unstaged/uncommitted edits are often a source of data loss.

-- The staging area (index), where you prepare changes you intend to commit.
+- The staging area or index.
+Serves as the intermediary between the working directory and the repository.
+Files “staged” are saved here exactly as they are, while any subsequent edits to those files remain in the working directory.
+The index initially (after checkout) contains the snapshot of the last commit, and Git's default status report compares the index against the working directory to show what has been modified but not yet staged.

-- The repo, where committed snapshots are stored permanently.
+- The repository.
+Stores all committed snapshots permanently as part of Git's versioned database.
+Once changes are committed, they become immutable and are referenced by cryptographic hashes, ensuring both integrity and traceability.

 This model allows precise control, as you can decide which edits to commit, keep some changes unstaged, or revert back at any point.